datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

      --source <ID/URL> \
      mynewdataset/inputs

-Actual data content can be obtained in demand via :command:`datalad get`.
+Actual data content can be obtained on demand via :command:`datalad get`.
+Thus, users can selectively obtain only those contents they need instead of having complete copies of data sets as before.

 .. todo::